 - Once the pool is refilled, it’s ready for use.

 - To maintain the sanitary water, regular household bleach can be added.
 Use ¼ teaspoon for every 10 gallons of water.
 This equals 2 ½ teaspoons for every 100 gallons of water.
-Mix the bleach into the water and
+Mix the bleach into the water thoroughly.

 - Repeat cleanings each week.